 HPV related oral squamous cell carcinoma – What’s the link?

 April is oral cancer awareness month!
 This post, however, is much more specific.
-I twill discuss the link between HPV and oropharyngeal cancer.
-The human papillomavirus virus (HPV), a sexually-transmitted disease.
-It is resulting in the fastest growing segment of oral cancer patients, those being young, healthy, nonsmoking individuals.
-HPV has accounted for a 225% increase in cancer from 1988 to 2004 Chatraverdi 2011.
+We will discuss the link between HPV and oropharyngeal cancer.
+The human papillomavirus virus (HPV) has over 100 varieties and about 40 we consider sexually-transmitted.
+HPV is resulting in the fastest growing segment of oral cancer patients, those being young, healthy, nonsmoking individuals.
+HPV accounts for a 225% increase in cancer from 1988 to 2004 Chatraverdi 2011.
 The rates of oropharyngeal cancer continue to increase.
 HPV is strongly linked to posterior orophayngeal, tonsil cancer, which have the worst survival rates of all oral cancers, and the base of the tongue.
 Currently HPV is not strongly linked to the other oral cancers, although you will erroneously see this reported often.

 - HPV is highly associated to oropharynx SSC, especially tonsil